mimfa/Framework.Core/README.md

 	</a>
 	<br><sub>The open-source Core of an enterprise Dot-Net-Based Framework, to makes easy software developments.</sub>
 </h1>
+<p>The core part of the MiMFa .Net-based Framework, contains a lot of prepared algorithms, classes, services, etc.</p>
 <h2>Dependencies</h2>
 <ol>
   <li><a href="https://versionsof.net/framework/4.5.2">.Net Framework 4.5.2</a></li>